“We’re projecting attendance of over 17,000. With your $20,000 sponsorship, that means you can reach all of them for just over a dollar each.”

 If you’ve got 17,000 attendees and want $20,000, those numbers may seem sensible.
 But what if you only get 200 people to attend?
 Does that mean it’s only worth $235?
 Of course not!

-A sponsor’s results come from leveraging the sponsorship to everyone who cares about your property or the larger themes, not just the people who show up.
-That could be many, many times your audience, meaning that when you’re doing attendee division, you’re vastly underestimating the potential power of the sponsorship.
+A sponsor’s results come from leveraging the sponsorship to everyone who cares about your property or the larger themes, not just the people who show up or follow you.
+That could be many, many times your audience, meaning that when you’re doing audience division, you’re vastly underestimating the potential power of the sponsorship.

 For more on this, see “It’s Not the Size of the Sponsorship, It’s What You Do with It”.

 Impressions are about how many people will see marketing for your property, which is generally extrapolated into how many people will see a major sponsor logo as part of the marketing or media coverage of the property.
 Unfortunately, the value of eyeballs on logos was soundly debunked in the early 90s, providing exactly zero impact on changing perceptions or behaviours around a brand.